 A major way of doing this could be through videos.
 In the Facebook mockup above, the research settings page is led by a video concisely explaining what research in this context is, the main reasons why it is useful, and the benefits of taking part.

 The site could also make sure that research papers resulting from studies are not stuck behind paywalls, but are instead free-to-access, perhaps in an archive hosted by the site.
 This would enable more technically-minded or interested people to read the exact findings.
-However, to avoid excluding people with less education or interest in reading long articles, it would be sensible for there to be a dedicated R&D video channel/ playlist, that talks through the findings of past studies, and even the methodology and rationale behind them, in an accessible way.
+However, to avoid excluding people with less education or interest in reading long articles, a dedicted R&D video channel/ playlist would make sense: it could talk through the findings of past studies, and even the methodology and rationale behind them, in an accessible way.
 This could also be used as a place to explain the rationale behind changes to the site, and whether these changes were based on findings from users.

 There is also the potential for a gamified operation in the community, such as research progress being rewarded in-site- for example, users could receive badges for sharing and commenting on research videos, or for being part of studies that had a measurable effect on the community.
-Obviously, this could only be carried out in a limited way, as the rewards couldn’t be tangible enough to encourage people to push their own limits of informed consent.
-However, it could be useful as a way to mark thoughtful participation.
+This could only be carried out in a limited way, as the rewards couldn’t be tangible enough to encourage people to push their own limits of informed consent.
+However, it could be useful for marking thoughtful participation.

-As you can see, some of these ideas are labour-intensive, and require investments in science communication, staff, and resources.
+Some of these ideas are labour-intensive, and they would require investments in science communication, staff, and resources.
 However, I think something like this could be the antidote to the paranoia often surrounding public research: this strategy aims for as complete transparency and accessibility as possible, which is the best way of getting people to trust in research.